tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 ## Best for Your Grandma

 ![](https://www.linuxmint.com/pictures/screenshots/faye/cinnamon.png)
-Linux Mint is for the regular users who do simple tasks and just want their computer to work.
+Linux Mint is for the regular user who do simple tasks and just want their computer to work.

 * Stable, Secure, Tested
 * Long Term Support OS